chulminy/AE_ENVE_GEOE_121/annoucement/8th_week_feedback/README.md

 We have provided a survey to monitor your study progress in this course.
 As you know, **Quiz 3 will be in 2 weeks** and, unfortunately, we cannot change the schedule due to the conflict dates with the other courses and different cohorts.
 Thus, we need to closely monitor your progress on this course.

 All 83 students responded to the survey and the [**results**](results) are presented below.
 The student feedback or comments were more positive than the ones from the 4th-week progress survey.
-Students felt like Quiz 2 is fair and reasonable, and more than half of the students think its level of the difficulty is moderate or easy.
+Overall, students felt that Quiz 2 was fair and reasonable, and more than half of the students think its level of the difficulty is moderate or easy.
 The major written comments were also similar to the survey results.

-However, still more than the half of the students ask for a few more days to catch up with the course schedule.
+However, there are still more than half of students who are asking for a few more days to catch up with the course schedule.
 We recently heard that the CEE students are overwhelmed due to course workloads.
-Thus, we decided to arrange the schedule again.
+Thus, we decided to arrange our schedule again.
 First, we are going to delay the due date of HW #5 for three days (The first and second due dates will become July 12 and 19, respectively).
 Next, there will be no HW #6.
 Instead, I will post more tutorial problems to prepare Quiz #3.
 We will give a full marks to all students for HW #6.

 The following new schedule has been posted on the course website.